 20. Wall of Closets vs Walk in Closets

 Italians love a wall of closets.
-Americans love a walk in closet.
-Neither of which is really necessary for us after adapting a more minimalistic lifestyle.
-Since our master bedroom in Bardonecchia is so small it doesn’t meet code for a primary residence that wall of closets will be the first thing to go in our renovation.
+Americans love a walk-in closet.
+Neither of which is really necessary for us after adopting a more minimalistic lifestyle.
+Since our master bedroom in Bardonecchia is so small it doesn’t meet the code for a primary residence that wall of closets will be the first thing to go in our renovation.

 21. American Beds vs Italian Beds